TomazFilgueira/Heart-Disease-App/README.md

 │
 ├── data/                          # Contains the dataset
-├── images/                        # Illustrations and deployment screenshots ├── midterm_project.ipynb          # Jupyter Notebook with data preparation and analysis ├── train.py                       # Script for training and saving the model ├── predict.py                     # Web service for serving the model
-├── no_app_predict_test.py         # Test script for direct model testing
-├── predict_test.py                # Script for testing the web service
+├── images/                        # Illustrations and deployment screenshots ├── midterm_project.ipynb          # Jupyter Notebook with data preparation, analysis and model planning ├── train.py                       # Script for training and saving the model ├── predict.py                     # Web service for serving the model ├── no_app_predict_test.py         # Test script for direct model testing ├── predict_test.py                # Script for testing the web service
-├── Pipfile                        # Dependencies for pipenv
-├── Pipfile.lock                   # Locked versions of dependencies
+├── predict_test_cloud.py          # Script for testing the app deployed on AWS Elastic Beanstalk ├── Pipfile                        # Dependencies for pipenv ├── Pipfile.lock                   # Locked versions of dependencies
 ├── Dockerfile                     # Docker configuration for containerization